Easy3D 2.6.1

 GLuint color_texture ( unsigned int index = 0,

-Returns the texture id attached to the color attachment index of this framebuffer object.
+Returns the texture ID attached to the color attachment at the given index.

 Parameters